Anomalous Hall conductivity and quantum friction: ELECTRONIC TRANSPORT: SCATTERING MATRIX APPROACH

 Classical analogy of this effect is Couette flow observed in fluids placed between two plates.
 Motion of one plate induces fluid flow along the same direction which in the stationary case decreases linearly towards fixed one.
 In our case the role of the moving plate is played by the current path attached to the electron source.

 Dissipation processes are minimizing deviation from the equilibrium.
 They are thus trying to suppress enhanced Hall current by electron transitions into paths leading current in opposite direction.
 For strong enough dissipation it can be thus expected that quantum friction contributions will be averaged out giving rise to intrinsic values of the Hall conductivity.
 Since current enhancement originates in wave interference even low angle inelastic scattering can be quite effective.
 It can be expected that corresponding relaxation time $\tau_{qf}$ could be much smaller than $\tau_e \propto \lambda_e$ which controls the longitudinal conductivity.
-For the measured anomalous Hall conductivity the Eq.~(\ref{CH_enhancement}) can be used replacing $a_0 N_s$ by the length $\lambda_{qf} \propto \tau_{qf}$
+Contrary to the case of unbounded systems the effect of transitions between chiral paths giving rise to opposite directions of the Hall current enhancements cannot be averaged out since for considered stripes their numbers differ by one.
+For corresponding current contribution, Eq.~(\ref{CH_enhancement}) can be used with $a_0 N_s$ replaced by the coherence length $\lambda_{c} \propto \tau_{qf}$.
+Anomalous Hall conductivity measured on a stripe of width $w$ is thus given by averaged current density and we get

 where plus and minus sign correspond to boundary conditions for which electrons are skimming or skipping along strip edges, respectively.
 Note that for $|t|^2 > 0.5$ the Hall conductivity has opposite sign but its general features remain unchanged.